 The one exception, in some places, is a bioshell body controlled by the digital ghost of the formerly-organic-living person on whom it was based.
 Of course, if the ghost proves defective, you may have something of a scientifically-created zombie on your hands.

-Balkanize Me: Many "Free cities", and Canada has become a patchwork of countries, some of which are EU members.
+Balkanize Me: There are many "free cities", and Canada has become a patchwork of countries, some of which are EU members.
 The US hasn't splintered, but many states have; there are now 60, some of which are free cities within the union.
 (Most of Washington, conversely, is now part of Maryland; the District of Columbia barely extends beyond the White House.)

-Cat Girl: Felicia-model bodyguard bioroid (sort of an organic robot built out of flesh and nanotech systems, as opposed to a grown organism with its own genome).
+See the Felicia-model bodyguard bioroid (sort of an organic robot built out of flesh and nanotech systems, as opposed to a grown organism with its own genome).
 Though they don't necessarily have to be girls; catboys are an option as well.

 Author David Pulver seems to put catgirls into every GURPS setting he writes for.
 His excuse is that there's a large subset of GURPS players who always want to be a catgirl, regardless of setting.